-The legalization of marijuana is getting more public support even before, especially that researches have been conducted to explore the benefits that we can get from this weed.
+The legalization of marijuana is getting more public support even before, especially that research has been conducted to explore the benefits that we can get from this weed.
 Marijuana is used not just for recreational use but also for medical purposes.
 At this time, we are aware that there are three types of marijuana, Indica, Sativa, and hybrid.
-In this article, we will talk about sativa side effects and also its benefits.
+In this article, we will talk about Sativa’s side effects and also its benefits.

 What is Marijuana?

 Marijuana is known by many names.
 It is called cannabis, weed, pot, grass, herb, bud, nugs, skunk, ganja, Mary Jane, Aunt Mary, among others.
 Marijuana is said to be the most commonly abused illicit drug globally.
 Marijuana is derived from a cannabis plant.
 It is the dried leaves and flowers from a cannabis plant.
 It contains two main active compounds, Tetrahydrocannabinol, or THC, as well as other active compounds like Cannabidiol, or CBD.
 The THC is responsible for the psychoactive effects derived from marijuana, while the CBD is the active compound that is responsible for the medical benefits.

 There are three types of marijuana.
 These are Indica, Sativa, and hybrid.
 Indicas have a strong physical high and can bring about relaxation that can take away stress.
 Strong Indicas can leave you glued to your couch feeling lazy or can lull you to sleep.
 Sativas, on the other hand, can produce mental effects that can lead to euphoric and energy-boosting high.
 Hybrids are a mix of both strains.
 There is an Indica-dominant hybrid, and there are also Sativa-dominant hybrids.